-There remained “significant differences between the parties on wages, health care benefits, temporary employees, job security and profit sharing,” Terry Dittes, the union vice president leading the negotiating team, told membership in a letter late Saturday.
+While there had been some progress in talks, there remained “significant differences between the parties on wages, health care benefits, temporary employees, job security and profit sharing,” Terry Dittes, the union vice president leading the negotiating team, told membership.

 The UAW has vowed to win GM’s agreement at the negotiating table to keep all or at least some of those plants operating.

-But negotiations come as the union is hit by a scandal involving misappropriation of union funds, and in some cases, union officials accepting bribes from officials at Fiat Chrysler.
+But negotiations took place as the union is hit by a scandal involving misappropriation of union funds, and in some cases, union officials accepting bribes from officials at Fiat Chrysler.
 Nine people associated with the union or Fiat Chrysler have already pleaded guilty to federal charges.

 Experts say the scandal will make it more difficult to get rank and file union members at the automakers to ratify any tentative deal reached by union leadership.
 Four years ago the deals all passed by only narrow margins, even though there was no scandal at that time.